Analysis: Four things to watch as Seahawks open rookie minicamp

 But Carroll on Thursday also noted on 710 ESPN Seattle that “we’ve got a guy coming from El Paso.’’

-That was a reference to Winston Dimel of University of Texas-El Paso, who will attend this week’s minicamp.
+That was a reference to Winston Dimel of University of Texas-El Paso, who will attend this week’s minicamp as a tryout player.

+Like all teams, the Seahawks will have 25-35 players into camp as tryout players, meaning one who is not signed to a contract but could sign later — don’t be surprised if Seattle signs a few of the tryout players to contracts to the 90-man roster.
+Dimel will be among those hoping to make enough of an impression to get a contract.

 Dimel is the son of UTEP head coach Dana Dimel and played three seasons at Kansas State, where he was the starter each year at fullback — named All-Big 12 in 2015 and `2016 and second team in 2017 — before transferring to UTEP when his father became the head coach there.